Small and flavourful, these Banh Mi Sliders are a fun twist on a classic Vietnamese street food!

 - Preheat grill to medium high.

-- Place the pork in a mixing bowl and add in sesame oil, ginger, garlic, rice wine vinegar, fish sauce, brown sugar and a pinch of salt and pepper.
-Divide the meat into 10 equal parts, and form each part into a slider.
+- Place the pork in a mixing bowl and add in sesame oil, ginger, garlic, 2 tsp rice wine vinegar, fish sauce, brown sugar and a pinch of salt and pepper.
+Divide the meat into 10 equal balls and form each into a slider.

-- Grill the burgers until the meat is no longer pink inside about 4-5 minutes per side.
+- Grill the sliders until the meat is no longer pink inside about 4-5 minutes per side.

-- Assemble: On a bun slather on some sriracha mayo if using, add your burger, a piece of lettuce and about ¼ cup of the pickle mixture onto the burger.
+- On a bun slather on some sriracha mayo if using, add your burger, a piece of lettuce and about 1/4 cup of the drained pickle mixture onto the burger.
 Sprinkle with fresh cilantro and thinly sliced jalapeno peppers.